justaguy099/Pickle-Rick-Writeup-/PickleRick.md

 # Pickle-Rick-Writeup-
 A writeup for Pickle Rick CTF room in Tryhackme https://tryhackme.com/room/picklerick.
-This is my first ever writeup, critics and suggestions are very welcome
+This is my first ever writeup, critics and suggestions are very welcome.

+P.S the IP that is used in this writeup is different from each person.

 # Scanning the target